Gopnikqueen/ITT-Assignment-1/README.md

 <h2> Project Overview </h2>
 <p> For this assignment, my idea is an automatic programmable plant watering system.
 This would be used for gardens that either have little to no rainfall and for gardens what cannot be watered on a regular basis like fulltime workers or for areas on heavy water restrictions.
 In theory, this would be programmed to release water on a timer, for a specific amount, or to be able to operate on solar to release the water.
 This could be easily achieved with a Raspberry Pi 3 as the price is low and the board is small enough to be concealed in a water/weatherproof case.</p>

 <h2> Motivation </h2>
 <p> The montivation for the automatic watering system was for those who try to maintain a small garden but having either no time to water, like myself as I work fulltime then deticated to studying during any spare time, areas on heavy water restrictions or with severe dry humidity.
-The market for a
+I personally want this to succeed as I crushes my heart that my flowers keep dying from lack of water due to hving next to no time to tend to them.
+The heavy water restrictions makes this difficult also in wake of the recent fires. </p>

 <h2> Description </h2>
 <p> The automatic watering system would have several features: </p>
 <p> -	The device would allow you to either manually program a time or times for the water to be released.
-This means you can have it programmed to work more than once a day if the plant or vegetable required frequent watering. </p>
+This means you can have it programmed to work more than once a day if the plant or vegetable require frequent watering. </p>
 <p> -	Program for how much water is released to the plant, this would come from a water reservoir that can be refilled at any time.
-This also allows for liquid fertiliser to be mixed in and slowly released.</p>
+This also allows for liquid fertiliser to be mixed in and slowly released. </p>
 <p> -	Length of time the plant is watered.
-Say you want a plant constantly watered over a 3 hour period, you can program it to slowly water the plant over those requested hours.</p>
+Say you want a plant constantly watered over a 3-hour period; you can program it to slowly water the plant over those requested hours. </p>
 <p> -	Different interchangeable attachments so you can choose how your plant/veg receives its water.
 You can have the water either sprayed over the top, delivered directly to the roots or on the surface of the sod at the base of the plant.
-It’ll also have an attachment for multiple hoses but those would be only for on the service or directly to the roots, but this means you can water up to 10 plans at once form the one device.</p>
+It’ll also have an attachment for multiple hoses but those would be only for on the service or directly to the roots, but this means you can water up to several plans at once from the one device. </p>
-<p> -	No mounting onto hard surfaces, the device can be placed easily in the garden itself.</p>
+<p> -	No mounting onto hard surfaces, the device can be placed easily in the garden itself.
+Can be mounted onto pegs and pushed into the ground to keep the device in place and hidden. </p>
-<p> -	Mini solar panel to power device, this would create less of a fuss of plugging the device in or constantly charging it.</p>
+<p> -	Mini solar panel to power device, this would create less of a fuss of plugging the device in or constantly charging it.
+This also makes the device environmentally friendly as it uses a renewable source of energy to power. </p>
-<p> -	Waterproof and weatherproof hard casing that would able to withstand Australia’s harsh climate. </p>
+<p> -	Waterproof and weatherproof hard casing that would able to withstand Australia’s harsh climate.
+Any joints would be sealed with solvent bonding to further improve and prevent any leaks. </p>
-<p> -	Water/weatherproof buttons and display screen. </p>
+<p> -	Water/weatherproof rubber buttons and display screen.
+I prefer a basic display without a blacklight so it can be read easier in the sun and rubber buttons to further prevent any water leaks to the internal components. </p>
+<p> -	Works both indoors and outdoors. </p>

 <h2> Tools & Technologies </h2>
 <p> The tools and technology for this project can be easily sourced from local retailers like tech shops or Bunnings.</p>